Skip to content

 A River Gorge With Swimming Holes and Gold

 Coos Canyon is not a traditional waterfall.
-It is something better: a quarter-mile stretch of the Swift River in Byron where the water has carved through bedrock over thousands of years, creating a narrow gorge with sculpted rock walls, deep pools, cascading chutes, and potholes worn smooth by the current.
-The rock is layered and folded, striated with bands of color, and the river weaves through it in a series of drops and swirls that range from gentle slides to churning cascades.
+It is something better: a 500-yard stretch of the Swift River in Byron where the water has carved through bedrock over thousands of years, creating a narrow gorge with sculpted rock walls, deep pools, cascading chutes, and potholes worn smooth by the current.
+The gorge walls rise about 32 feet, and the rock is layered and folded, striated with bands of color.
+The river weaves through it in a series of drops and swirls that range from gentle slides to churning cascades, with a 15-foot waterfall as the largest single drop.

 What makes Coos Canyon unique in Maine is the combination of geology, accessibility, and recreation.
 The gorge sits right along Route 17, with parking on both sides of the road.
 You can see it from your car.
-But step down to the water and the place transforms into a natural playground: cliff jumps into deep pools, smooth rock slides worn by centuries of flowing water, and quiet eddies where you can sit chest-deep in cold mountain water on a hot July afternoon.
+But step down to the water and the place transforms into a natural playground: deep pools for swimming, smooth rock ledges for lounging, and quiet eddies where you can sit chest-deep in cold mountain water on a hot July afternoon.

 Swift Current and Deep Pools

 The Swift River runs fast through Coos Canyon, especially in spring and after rain.
 Some pools are deceptively deep.
 The rock is slippery when wet.
-Cliff jumping carries real risk, as underwater ledges and variable depth make every pool different.
+Jumping from rock ledges carries real risk, as underwater ledges and variable depth make every pool different.
 Supervise children closely.
 People have been injured here.

 The Gorge

-The gorge stretches along Route 17 for a few hundred yards.
+The gorge stretches along Route 17 for roughly 500 yards.
 On both sides of the road bridge, the riverbed is exposed bedrock carved into fantastic shapes.
 Upstream of the bridge, broad slabs of rock slope into the water, and a series of pools and chutes create natural swimming areas.
 Downstream, the gorge narrows and the water picks up speed, cutting through tighter rock walls.

 The rock itself is worth studying.
 Layers of metamorphic stone are folded and twisted, with veins of quartz running through darker schist.
 Potholes drilled by centuries of swirling current dot the ledges, some holding small pools of still water separate from the river.
-The whole place looks like a geology textbook illustration come to life.
+Rock crystals and interesting hydraulic erosion features are visible throughout the canyon.
+The whole place looks like a geology textbook come to life.

 No hiking is required.
 You walk from the parking area down a short, worn path to the river edge.
-The “trail” is about 200 yards at most.
+The path is about 200 yards at most.
 From there, you can explore up and down the gorge on the exposed bedrock, hopping between pools and ledges.
+A roomy daypack is handy for hauling your towel, panning kit, and snacks down to the rocks for the afternoon.

 Bring Water Shoes